atzoriandrea/spark_tensorflow/README.md

 ---
 ## Steps to run distribute training and predictions
+Before starting with the configuration you need to download this project and unzip it.

 #### 1 AWS istances configuration by Terraform
 You can follow the instruction in the readme at this link: https://github.com/DanyOrtu97/Spark-Terraform-.git in order to configure the Spark cluster on Amazon AWS